rampion/rotations-twists-and-plaits/README.md

 ```

 Traversables that extend infinitely in both directions or that have an infinite middle
-can be rotated either way.
+can be safely rotated in either direction.

 <!--
 ```haskell